Health Tech Research

 Expo mobile application

-Student-facing mobile app for dashboard, diet, activity, education, quiz, and AI coach flows.
+Student-facing mobile app for dashboard, diet, activity, education, quiz, exercise, and AI coach flows.

 Express backend API